 Some Mode Bits are automatically changed by the SIE in response to certain USB transactions.
-For example, if the Mode Bits [3:0] are set to '1111' which is ACK IN-Status OUT mode as shown in table 22-1, the SIE will change the endpoint Mode Bits [3:0] to NAK IN-Status OUT mode (1110) after ACK'ing a valid status stage OUT token.
+For example, if the Mode Bits [3:0] are set to '1111' which is ACK IN-Status OUT mode, the SIE will change the endpoint Mode Bits [3:0] to NAK IN-Status OUT mode (1110) after ACK'ing a valid status stage OUT token.

 The firmware needs to update the mode for the SIE to respond appropriately.
-See Table 18-1 for more details on what modes will be changed by the SIE.
+See Table 34 on page 32 for more details on what modes will be changed by the SIE.
 A disabled endpoint will remain disabled until changed by firmware, and all endpoints reset to the disabled mode (0000).
 Firmware normally enables the endpoint mode after a SetConfiguration request.